smohith/cp4i-mq-tekton/README.md

-# Tutorial: Setup IBM MQ with Tekton Pipeline on Openshift 4.4
+# Setup IBM MQ with Tekton Pipeline on Openshift

 ## Requirements